Allotropy: Nanoallotropes

-In 2017, the concept of nanoallotropy was proposed by Prof. Rafal Klajn of the Organic Chemistry Department of the Weizmann Institute of Science.
+In 2017, the concept of nanoallotropy was proposed.
 Nanoallotropes, or allotropes of nanomaterials, are nanoporous materials that have the same chemical composition (e.g., Au), but differ in their architecture at the nanoscale (that is, on a scale 10 to 100 times the dimensions of individual atoms).
 Such nanoallotropes may help create ultra-small electronic devices and find other industrial applications.
 The different nanoscale architectures translate into different properties, as was demonstrated for surface-enhanced Raman scattering performed on several different nanoallotropes of gold.
 A two-step method for generating nanoallotropes was also created.